 Anyway, I’m not going to be one of those silly people that reads too much in a TV moment that shows fake interaction between a father and his son (even though I just was), especially when I know parenthood is filled with erroneous sound bites that are great opportunities for a child to make up her own mind about real things.

-In the end, I still think the bible is one of the most interesting books I have ever read, but enough of that.
+In the end, I still think the bible is one of the most interesting works of fiction I have ever read, but enough of that.
 There’s a bit of character exposition I love about Bones, and it’s when the squints and Booth get together to discuss a case, and the former will name drop some Latin species or name for something which invariably goes over Seeley’s head.
 Cue in his clueless look followed immediately by their explanation using the common name for things.

-If that doesn’t make you open up a book to study Latin, or look things up on the Internet (the sort of things that expand your brain and your brain only, that is), or develop a thirst for knowledge, then… well, it does that for me.
+If that doesn’t make you open up a book to study Latin or look things up on the Internet (the sort of things that expand your brain and your brain only, that is), or develop a thirst for knowledge, then… well, it does that for me.

 For example, when Parker finds the human bone in a Corvus Brachyrhynchos (American Crow) nest, I felt compelled to find out more about that bird.
 That it feeds on carrion is true, although it’s only a small part of its diet.
 There are other interesting facts about it, but moving on.